allhailthetail/cpp-itp-main/README.md

 # cpp-itp-main
-All the files I've created and need for coursework
+All the files I've created and need for coursework:
+Start to finish.